juanfeliperl/rock-paper-scissors/README.md

-# rock-paper-scissors
-Rock Paper Scissors game
+# Rock Paper Scissors game

+Project made it as part od the curriculum of The Odin Project

+by Felipe Layos.